Nihilus118/vscode-perl-test-provider/README.md

 # VSCode Perl Test Provider

-This extensions highlights any perl unit tests in your workspace which use Test::Simple and enables you to run or debug them with ease.
+This extension highlights any Perl unit tests in your workspace that use Test::Simple and enables you to run or debug them with ease.